harshithvh/Netflix-recommendation-system/README.md

 ---

 On removal of some words, the meaning of the sentence doesn't change, like and, am.
 Those words are called stop-words and should be removed before feeding to any algorithm.
 In datasets, some non-stop words repeat very frequently.
 Those words too should be removed to get an unbiased result from the algorithm.

+# #3 Vectorization

+---

+After tokenization, and stop words removal, our "content" are still in string format.
+We need to convert those strings to numbers based on their importance (features).
+We use TF-IDF vectorization to convert those text to vector of importance.
+With TF-IDF we can extract important words in our data.
+It assign rarely occurring words a high number, and frequently occurring words a very low number.